-Income and Expenditure
+Income and expenditure

-The financial report for the year 2017-18 represents the first since the GOsC became a registered charity.
 The accounts, which are set out in more detail over the following pages, are now presented in accordance with the Charity SORP (Financial Reporting Standard 102).

 The GOsC ended the financial year with a small surplus of £15,356, arising before accounting for any gains and losses on investments.